top of page

 Who should I contact if I'm interested?

-If you are interested in participating or have any questions about the study, please get in touch with Dr. Trish Tucker (ttucker2@uwo.ca).
+If you are interested in participating or have any questions about the study, please get in touch by filling out this form.
+Your contact information will be forwarded to Dr. Trish Tucker (ttucker2@uwo.ca